-Notification required under an existing City/County protocol affirms an emergency situation in the vicinity of \\\\\\\.
-This is a warning to all residents within \\\\\\ mile radius of the \\\\\\\.
-You are advised to seek shelter immediately; go indoors...close windows and doors....turn off air conditioners and fans.
+Notification required under an existing City/County protocol affirms an emergency situation in the vicinity of This is a warning to all residents within mile radius of the You are advised to seek shelter immediately; go indoorsclose windows and doorsturn off air conditioners and fans.
 Stay inside until you receive further instructions.
 There has been a release of hazardous materials.
-To avoid exposure, seek shelter immediately indoors...close windows and doors...turn off air conditioners and fans.
+To avoid exposure, seek shelter immediately indoorsclose windows and doorsturn off air conditioners and fans.
 Evacuation has not been recommended at this time.
 Keep your radios and television sets turned on for additional information.

+NOTE TO CORRESPONDENTS:

 This message has been issued by authority of the Board of County Commissioners.
 Additional information may be obtained from:

+Date/Time of issue:

 Issued by: